 Tel: + 44 0114 2356111; Mobile + 44 07963 099930; e-mail: philip@philipbralsford.co.uk

-The course is suitable for candidates at all levels, including those new to engineering materials, as no specific qualification entry requirements are required.
+The course is suitable for candidates at all levels, including those new to Materials Science & Engineering, as no specific qualification entry requirements are required.

 The course has been developed by academic & industry experts which ensures that the content is both academically rigorous and practically relevant.